DataDog/documentation/content/en/tracing/trace_collection/library_config/dotnet-core.md

 : Alters the behavior of the Kafka consumer span<br>
 **Default**: `true`<br>
 When set to `true`, the consumer span is created when a message is consumed and closed before consuming the next message.
 The span duration is representative of the computation between one message consumption and the next.
 Use this setting when message consumption is performed in a loop.<br>
 When set to `false`, the consumer span is created when a message is consumed and immediately closed.
 Use this setting when a message is not processed completely before consuming the next one, or when multiple messages are consumed at once.
+By setting this parameter to false, as consumer spans are closed right away, if you have child spans to trace, you will need to extract the context manually.
+Please follow [this documentation][12] for more details

 #### Automatic instrumentation integration configuration